Skip to main content

 Springboard’s Work of Art: Business Skills for Artists is a professional development curriculum designed to teach business skills to artists and culture bearers in all disciplines – visual, performing and literary arts.
 It starts with career planning and moves through topics like pricing, marketing, funding, and business plans.
 Work of Art can be helpful if you are just starting your creative career, or if you need a refresher as you advance your work.

-These fall workshops are all FREE to attend, and you can sign up for one, two, or all three.
+This workshop is FREE to attend.
 Please note that these sessions will not be recorded.
 Automated Zoom captions will be available.

-Springboard’s Work of Art: Business Skills for Artists curriculum is available as a free workbook (in English and Spanish) and downloadable from the Springboard for the Arts website as a helpful reference during or after the workshops.
+Springboard’s Work of Art: Business Skills for Artists curriculum is available as a free workbook and downloadable from the Springboard for the Arts website as a helpful reference during or after the workshops.

 For more about Springboard’s Work of Art program: springboardforthearts.org/professional-growth/work-of-art-program/